fagga/transmission-remote-cli/README.md

 transmission-remote-cli forwards all arguments after '--' to transmission-remote.
-This is useful if your daemon requires authentication and/or doesn't listen on the default localhost:9091 for instructions. transmission-remote-cli delivers this connection information and your arguments on to transmission-remote.
+This is useful if your daemon requires authentication and/or doesn't listen on the default localhost:9091 for instructions. transmission-remote-cli reads HOST:PORT and authentication from the config file and forwards them on to transmission-remote, along with your arguments.

 Some examples:
-`$ transmission-remote-cli.py -- -a some/path/to/file.torrent`
 `$ transmission-remote-cli.py -- -l`
 `$ transmission-remote-cli.py -- -t 2 -i`
 `$ transmission-remote-cli.py -- -as`